Lightprotocol/program-examples/zk/nullifier/README.md

 # Nullifier for ZK

-Program with single instruction to create nullifiers to prevent double-spending.
+Program with a single instruction to create nullifiers to prevent double-spending.

 Can be added to your custom program without requiring a custom circuit.